RI-SE/smirk/docs/System Requirements Specification.md

 ## 3.1 System Safety Requirements [A] <a name="system_safety_reqts"></a>
 This section specifies the highest level SMIRK requirement.

-- **SYS-SAF-REQ1: Ego shall commence automatic emergency braking if and only if collision with a pedestrian on collision course is imminent.**
+- **SYS-SAF-REQ1: SMIRK shall commence automatic emergency braking if and only if collision with a pedestrian on collision course is imminent.**

 Rationale: This is the main purpose of SMIRK.
-If possible, Ego will stop and avoid a collision.
-If a collision is inevitable, Ego will reduce speed to decrease the impact severity.
+If possible, ego car will stop and avoid a collision.
+If a collision is inevitable, ego car will reduce speed to decrease the impact severity.
 Hazards introduced from false positives, i.e., braking for ghosts, are mitigated under ML Safety Requirements.

 ## 3.2 Safety Requirements Allocated to ML Component [E] <a name="ml_component_safety_reqts"></a>
 Based on a Hazard Analysis and Risk Assessment (HARA), two categories of hazards were identified.
 First, SMIRK might miss pedestrians and fail to commence emergency braking - we refer to this as a false negative.
 Second, SMIRK might commence emergency braking when it should not - we refer to this as a false positive.
 A summary of the HARA is presented below.

 - **False negative**: The severity of the hazard is very high (high risk of fatality).
-Controllability is high since the driver can brake ego vehicle.
+Controllability is high since the driver can brake ego car.
 - **False positive**: The severity of the hazard is high (can be fatal).
 Controllability is very low since the driver would have no chance to counteract the braking.

 To conclude, we refine SYS-SAF-REQ1 in the next section to specify requirements in relation to false negatives.
 Furthermore, the false positive hazard necessitates the introduction of SYS-ML-REQ2.